- Academics

 To present at Ignite, presenters must:

-- Be an undergraduate student at St. Thomas Aquinas College
+- Be an undergraduate or graduate student at St. Thomas Aquinas College

 - Have a faculty mentor at St. Thomas Aquinas College